tonycoco/biznz/PART_2.md

-# Part 2: The Front-End
+# Part 2: The Front-End with Ember and the Ember CLI

 *Last updated: July 17th, 2014*